FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

 	<!-- maxtrains - set to the number of trains that will be colour differentiable in the visualisation -->

 Visualisation
 ^^^^^^^^^^^^^

 The visualisation is tailored to the x-y space over which the stations are located.
-Here, that environment bounds for the visualisation are hard-coded but they could be read from environment variables defined in the XML configuration file using the same approach used for the camera location if it was important to vary these between runs.
+Here, that environment bounds for the visualisation are hard-coded but they could be read from environment variables defined in the XML configuration file using the same approach used for the camera location if it was required to vary these between runs.

 .. tabs::